willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)

-### My second controller takes a long time to re-connect
+### My second controller takes a long time to reconnect

 Some older Intel radios experience this issue if motion controllers are powered on at the same time.
 Avoid powering on controllers at the same time.

-### My Qualcomm Bluetooth radio cannot pair controllers after PC crash
+### My Qualcomm Bluetooth radio cannot pair controllers after a PC crash

 Qualcomm (QCA) Bluetooth radio drivers prior to 10.0.0.448 may end up in bad state after a Windows crash.
 Power off the PC completely to workaround this problem.